Updated 20 May 2017

 Variable voltage alternator problems with caravans and motor homes arise when charging auxiliary batteries.
 Here’s why and how to fix them.
-These alternators are installed on many post-2013 European vehicles that accord with obligatory Euro 3, 5, 6 + etc emissions requirements.
+These alternators are, in particular, installed on many post-2013 vehicles.

-Prior to 2000 or so, alternators had varying voltage.
-Most produced 14.4-14.7 volts and a few close to 15 volts).
-If connected by heavy enough cable, this adequately charged caravan and motor home auxiliary batteries.
-Where it did not – mostly because of too small cable – voltage boosting units assisted.
+Prior 2000 or so alternators produced 14.4-14.7 volts, and a few close to 15 volts.
+This adequately charged caravan and motor home auxiliary batteries.
+Furthermore, where it did not, voltage boosting assisted.

 Typical smart alternator – note extra-wide belt pulley.
 Pic: original source unknown.

 Variable voltage alternator problems with caravans – temperature compensating

 These produce about 14.2 volts when the engine is cold.
 This decreases to about 13.2 volts as the engine warms.
 Lead acid and AGM battery charging, however, needs up to 14.4 volts.
 Charging such batteries directly from these alternators is thus not effective.